Mufti Mohammad Sayeed

-Mufti Mohammad Sayeed (12 January 1936 – 7 January 2016) was an Indian politician from the state of Jammu and Kashmir.
-He started in the wing of the National Conference led by G. M. Sadiq, which later merged into the Indian National Congress.
-He switched to Janata Dal in 1987, eventually founding his own regional party, People's Democratic Party (PDP).
-He served twice as the Chief Minister of Jammu and Kashmir, during November 2002–November 2005 and March 2015–January 2016.
-He was also Minister of Tourism in Rajiv Gandhi's cabinet and Home Minister of India in V. P. Singh's cabinet.
-The PDP continues to be a political force in Jammu and Kashmir, currently led by his daughter Mehbooba Mufti.
+Mufti Mohammad Sayeed (12 January 1936 – 7 January 2016; Urdu: مفتی محمد سید) was an Indian politician who served as the chief minister of Jammu and Kashmir twice from November 2002 to November 2005 and from March 2015 until his death on January 7, 2016.
+He held various positions, including minister of Tourism in Rajiv Gandhi's cabinet and minister of Home Affairs in V. P. Singh's cabinet.
+Sayeed began his political career in the wing of the National Conference led by G. M. Sadiq, which later merged with the Indian National Congress.
+In 1987, he transitioned to the Janata Dal and subsequently founded the People's Democratic Party (PDP), a regional political party that remains influential in Jammu and Kashmir, currently led by his daughter, Mehbooba Mufti.

 Early life

-Mufti Sayeed was born on 1936 in Bijbehara town of Anantnag district to a family of clerics.
+Sayeed was born on 12 January 1936, in Bijbehara, Anantnag district, then part of the princely state of Jammu and Kashmir, British India, into a Kashmiri Sunni Muslim clerical family.
 He completed his basic studies in Srinagar and earned his law and postgraduate degree in Arabic from Aligarh Muslim University before entering politics.

-Politician and former chief minister of Kashmir Mehbooba Mufti is his daughter.
+His daughter, Mehbooba Mufti, is a politician and former chief minister of Jammu and Kashmir.

 Political party affiliations

 Sayeed started his political career in the 1950s in the Democratic National Conference, a splinter group of the Jammu & Kashmir National Conference led by Ghulam Mohammed Sadiq.
 He was appointed as the district convenor of the party, which merged back into the National Conference in late 1960.

 In 1962, he was elected to the Legislative Assembly from Bijbehara.
-After G. M. Sadiq became the Chief Minister of the state in 1964, Sayeed was appointed as a Deputy Minister in his government.
+After G. M. Sadiq became the chief minister of the state in 1964, Sayeed was appointed as a deputy minister in his government.

 In January 1965, the National Conference merged into the Indian National Congress.
 Thus Sayeed became a member of Congress.

 In 1972, Sayeed became a cabinet minister and, the president of the state Congress unit.
-He is said to have brought about the downfall of the Jammu & Kashmir National Conference government, which was led by Farooq Abdullah, in 1984.
-He joined the Rajiv Gandhi government in 1986 as Minister of Tourism.
-In 1987, he quit the Congress party to join V. P. Singh's Jan Morcha, which led to his becoming the first Muslim Minister for Home Affairs in the Union Cabinet of India for one year, from 1989 to 1990.
+He joined the Rajiv Gandhi's government in 1986 as minister of Tourism.
+In 1987, he quit the Congress party to join V. P. Singh's Jan Morcha, which led to him becoming the first Muslim minister for Home Affairs in the Union Cabinet of India for one year, from 1989 to 1990.

-He rejoined the Congress under P. V. Narasimha Rao, which he left in 1999 along with daughter Mehbooba Mufti to form his own party, the Jammu and Kashmir Peoples Democratic Party.
+He rejoined the Congress under P. V. Narasimha Rao, which he left in 1999 along with his daughter Mehbooba Mufti to form his own party, the Jammu and Kashmir Peoples Democratic Party.